🔨 Custom Cabinetry — Western MA & Northern CT

 Custom quote

-Based on design, materials, and scope
+Based on design, wood species, and scope

-On-site time 1–3 weeks on-site install
+On-site install 1–3 weeks on-site

 Total lead time 6–12+ weeks design to install